XamarinUniversity/Evolve-HOL/README.md

 11. Change the instantiation of **QuestionPage**: create an instance of **QuestionPageViewModel** and pass it to the **QuestionPage** constructor.

 12. Run the application and verify the question text is still displayed on the question page.
-The “Correct” / “Incorrect” response feedback will not be displayed yet.
+The &quot;Correct&quot; / &quot;Incorrect&quot; response feedback will not be displayed yet.

 ## Implement INotifyPropertyChanged